realRk/udacity-fullstack-web-first-project/README.md

 The following features were implemented to gain an extra credit from Udacity:

-* Added the storyline of the movie to the website.
 * Changed the text font family to Imapct
 * Changed the background and text colour to create a yify theme for the website.
 * Changed the video size into 720p